 We can not list all the plants we have on the website.
 Please enjoy the few pictures, but we urge you to come out and take a tour thru the tropical area and the rest of the beautiful gardens.
-We welcome visitors.
-We are in attendance each Tuesday and Friday morning.
-If you need another time, we offer tours at you or your organizations convenience.
+We typically welcome visitors and are normally in attendance each Tuesday and Friday morning.
+But currently due to COVID restrictions we are not allowing visitors.
+During non-COVID times, we can offer tours at you or your organizations convenience.

 The Tropical Garden was established to demonstrate which tropical plants grow well in Brazoria County growing conditions.
 Many of the garden’s varieties are established favorites, needing no testing to prove their hardiness.
 Other less familiar varieties and new introductions need several years of testing to understand how they withstand the local pest and climate variations.